-In many cases, fall and winter can be good times to receive treatment, because cosmetic side effects may resolve before you’ll be back in your shorts.
+In many cases, fall and winter are good times to get treatment.
+This is because cosmetic side effects may resolve before you’re wearing shorts again.

-To learn more about the options for spider and varicose vein treatment, call the Vein Center of the UPMC Heart and Vascular Institute at 412-802-3333.
+To learn more about the options for spider and varicose vein treatment, call the UPMC Heart and Vascular Institute’s Vein Center at 412-802-3333.